syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

       Using engine As ExcelEngine = New ExcelEngine() Dim application As IApplication = engine.Excel

-          'Initializes the ChartToImageConverter for converting charts during Excel to PDF conversion application.ChartToImageConverter = New ChartToImageConverter()
+          'Initializes the ChartToImageConverter for converting charts during Excel To PDF conversion application.ChartToImageConverter = New ChartToImageConverter()
           application.ChartToImageConverter.ScalingMode = ScalingMode.Normal